lhx546920268/ARouter/README.md

 Maven library changed from Maven Central to jitpack
 maven { url ' https://jitpack.io ' }

-If there is a problem, you can directly give me the issue and I will solve it as soon as possible

 #### I. Feature
 1. **Supports direct parsing of standard URLs for jumps and automatic injection of parameters into target pages**